-2.2.1 very policy must have a named post-holder as owner.
+2.2.1 Every policy must have a named post-holder as owner.
 The owner will be responsible for the policy’s development, dissemination, maintenance and review.

-2.2.2 template (Appendix) is available to assist staff with development of a policy.
+2.2.2 A template (Appendix 1) is available to assist staff with development of a policy.
 This is not intended to be prescriptive but to assist when drawing up new policies.